daveham/asyncLunch/steps/1700/a-step1700.md

 }
 ```

-- generator functions are marked with a `*` after the function
+- generator functions are marked with a `*` after the keyword "function"
 - anonymous functions cannot be used as generators
 - the `yield` keyword is used to "return" a value from within the body of the generator
-- the final produced by the generator is whatever it returns on exit
+- the final value produced by the generator is whatever it returns on exit

 [demo](b-step1700a.js)